How would you describe this picture you see now?

 Can this earlier experiment be worked into another safe experiment with a broader aim?

 A general rule I have observed is that the earlier in our life-time that we lead ourselves up the garden path, the greater the impact of that event.
-The shadow cast is long and dark.
+The shadow cast is long and dark as this SWedish proverb highlights.

 More recent errors can, sometimes, be put right more easily.
 They can cast a shorter shadow over our existence.
 There are obvious exceptions to this, especially when we reach a cross-roads in our life, but the rule is helpful as it explains why therapy, in general, can be so concerned with our early years and the impact of our early relationships with people who cared for us.